Olive Thomas: Estate

-On November 22, 1920, the bulk of Thomas' personal property was auctioned off in an estate sale, which netted approximately $30,000.
-Lewis Selznick bought Thomas' town car for an undisclosed sum.
+On November 22, 1920, the bulk of Thomas's personal property was auctioned off in an estate sale, which netted approximately $30,000.
+Lewis Selznick bought Thomas's town car for an undisclosed sum.
 Mabel Normand bought a 20-piece toilet set, a 14-karat gold cigarette case, and three pieces of jewelry, including a sapphire pin.

 Aftermath

-The press coverage of Olive Thomas' death was one of the first examples of the media sensationalism related to a major Hollywood star.
+The press coverage of Olive Thomas's death was one of the first examples of the media sensationalism related to a major Hollywood star.
 Her death has been cited as one of the first major Hollywood scandals.

 Other scandals around the time—including the Fatty Arbuckle trial in 1921, the murder of William Desmond Taylor in 1922, and the drug-related death of Wallace Reid in 1923—caused many religious and morality groups to label Hollywood as "immoral".